LAST UPDATE: 17/7/2020 – 12:00

-The work for home-schooling students is also available in the section below.
-For any questions related to distance learning, please contact the school office by email: (firstname.lastname@example.org) Your email will be directed to the relevant member of staff.
+Distance Learning continues to be available for the remainder of the summer term.
+The work for home-schooling students is available in the section below.
+For any questions related to distance learning, please contact the school office by email: (email@example.com) Your email will be directed to the relevant member of staff.
 If children have problems accessing their Office365 email account or Hwb account, please send an email the ICT Team: (ICTSupport@hawardenhigh.flintshire.sch.uk).

 Teachers are busy trying to facilitate methods of home learning.
 At the present time, teachers are establishing the best ways of working with their groups.
 All students have access to their emails and an online version of Office 365 from home so will be able to receive emails from teachers when they are sent.
 Parents should be aware that the National Curriculum has been suspended but children should still try to engage with school work.